 The cost of accounts receivables financing comes down to three things: how long it takes your customer to pay, your lender’s fees and your quoted factor rate.

-To help you understand this cost structure, let’s walk through a typical scenario.
+To help you understand this cost structure, let’s walk through an accounts receivable financing example.

 Accounts Receivable Financing Example

 Joan’s Custom Jewelry receives a 70-percent advance for an invoice totaling $15,000.